mom-ocean/MOM6/ac/README.md

 ``make ac-clean``

-  Delete all of the files above, including `./configure` and any other files created by `autoconf`.
+  Delete all of the files above, including `./configure` and any other files created by `autoreconf`.
 As with `make distclean`, this will also delete the Makefile containing this rule.

 # Build configuration settings

-Autoconf will resolve most model depenencies, and includes the standard set of configuration options, such as `FC` or `FCFLAGS`.
-The MOM6-specific `configure` script settings are described below.
+Autoconf will resolve most model dependencies, and includes the standard set of configuration options, such as `FC` or `FCFLAGS`.
+The `configure` settings specific to MOM6 are described below.

 `--enable-asymmetric`

   The MOM6 executable is configured to use symmetric grids by default.

-  Use the flag above to compile using uniform asymmetric grids.
+  Use the flag above to compile using uniform (asymmetric) grids.

   Symmetric grids are defined such that the fields for every C-grid cell are fully specified by their local values.
-In particular, quantities such as velocities or vorticity will be defined along the boundaries of the domain.
+In particular, quantities such as velocities or vorticity are defined along the boundaries of the domain.

-  Use of symmetric grids simplifies calculations, but also results in nonuniform domain sizes for different fields, and slightly greater storage since the additional values can be considered redundant.
+  Use of symmetric grids simplifies many calculations, but also results in nonuniform domain sizes for different fields, and slightly greater storage since the additional values can be considered redundant.